Below you will find a detailed list of application steps. It is your responsibility to ensure that your application is submitted before the due date.

 The transcript screenshot will need to be sent to firstname.lastname@example.org Format your subject line as Transcript Screenshot: Lastname, Firstname (e.g. Transcript Screenshot: Theroux_Paul)

-Please print the form, complete all fields, sign it, and take it to your Faculty or College Advisor in order to discuss how the program aligns with your academic goals at Lewis & Clark.
+Please complete the form digitally, and make an appointment with your Faculty or College Advisor to discuss how the program aligns with your academic goals at Lewis & Clark.

 Year of Study in Munich Application